denismacm/Team32_HomeShare/ReadMe.md

 ## Disclaimer
 The "@" symbol and "shift" key do not operate on your physical keyboard to the emulator.
 Therefore, it is recommended that you use the virtual keyboard on the emulator.
+The preferred image type for your profile is PNG.
+Big image files are not recommended to use as it may crash the app on the client-side.